On topological descriptors for graph products: Product Filtrations

 \subsection{Computational Methods for Product Filtrations}

 In this section, we discuss algorithmic procedures to compute the PH of the vertex-level and edge-level persistence diagrams.
 The computational methods we obtain for 1-dimensional persistence diagrams is more general, so we will discuss them separately.
+Note that although we used color-based filtrations in the expressivity analysis above, the algorithms devised here applies to any pair of filtrations.
 For a graph $G$, we let $m_G$ and $n_G$ be the number of vertices and edges respectively.

 Following Proposition~\ref{prop::vertex_product_coloring}, we can in fact obtain an algorithmic procedure to keep track of how the $0$-th dimensional persistence diagram of $G \square H$ changes under the product of vertex filtrations. \begin{resbox} \begin{theorem} Let $(G, f_G), (H, f_H)$ be two vertex-based filtrations, then the 0-dimensional PH diagram for $(G \Box H, f_G \Box f_H)$ can be computed using Algorithm~\ref{alg:prod_vertex_level}.
 This can be equivalently be computed by Algorithm~\ref{alg:prod_vertex_level_symmetric} in the Appendix.
 The runtime is $O(n_G n_H + m_G \log m_G + m_H \log m_H + n_G + n_H)$, assuming the coloring set has constant size. \end{theorem} \end{resbox}